 The Maharashtra traditional dress is suited to festive occasions as well as to the prevalent weather conditions.
 Rich in vibrant colours and unique designs, the women commonly wear the traditional nine-yard long saree called the ‘Nauvari’, along with a ‘choli’ or blouse as the top.
-This type of sarees has a unique pattern of draping that allows ease in movement, and thus also produces a recognised icon of the Maharashtrian culture.
+These types of sarees have a unique pattern of draping that allows ease in movement, and thus also produces a recognised icon of the Maharashtrian culture.
 Stunning pieces of jewellery like the ‘nath’ or nose ring and adorning necklaces called ‘saaj’ are worn as accessories by the women.

 The men, on the other hand, wear a shirt or kurta paired with the ‘dhoti’, usually made of cotton, which is draped around the waist and extends up to the ankles.
 Other than the cotton caps called ‘pheta’ or ‘pagadi’ which they put on their heads, a sleeveless jacket called ‘bandi’ is also occasionally worn.
 During festive seasons, the men wear Ackan, Churidar, and Pyjama.

 Being one of the largest cotton-producing states in the country, Maharashtrian artisans and craftsmen extensively use cotton for their fabric-based endeavours.
 The luxurious ‘Mashru’ and ‘Himroo’ fabrics are made from blending cotton and silk together in a special handloom machine.
 The Narayan Peth sarees originated in the district of Solapur and are woven from cotton and silk.
 These are decorated with small motifs across the body which present a striking contrast with its border.